qsnake/gpaw/doc/features_and_algorithms.rst

 Parallelization
 ===============

-Parallelization is done by distributing **k**-points and spin over all processors and on top of that domain-decomposition is used.
+Parallelization is done by distributing **k**-points, spins, and bands over all processors and on top of that domain-decomposition is used.

 ..
 [Mor05] J. J. Mortensen, L. B. Hansen, and K. W. Jacobsen,